ArteryTek/AT32F415_Firmware_Library/utilities/at32f415_slib_demo/project_l0/readme.txt

-  the slib example) describes how to generate an execute-only ip-code (using compiler options), place and protect it (protection using slib) in some preferred sectors in internal flash memory. the fir filter algorithm from cmsis library is chosen as an example of ip-code to be protected. enabling slib is managed by software in slib_enable() function.
+  the slib example) describes how to generate an execute-only ip-code (using compiler options), place and protect it (protection using slib) in some preferred sectors in internal flash memory. the fir filter algorithm from cmsis library is chosen as an example of ip-code to be protected.

   the ip-code function fir_lowpass_filter() is called in main.c file. note that symbol definition file have to be generated in project configuration described